 To make the Hollandaise Sauce, place vegan butter in a small saucepan and bring to boil.
 Add flour and whisk until it forms a paste.
 Slowly add milk, whisking continuously until well combined.
 Bring sauce to a boil, whisking frequently, until sauce begins to thicken (about 1-2 minutes).
 Remove from heat and add nutritional yeast, lemon juice, and seasoning.
 Stir together.
 Set aside.

-Next make the tofu.
-In a cast iron skillet, heat avocado oil over medium heat.
+Next, make the tofu.
+In a cast-iron skillet, heat avocado oil over medium heat.
 Slice tofu 1/2 inch thick and sprinkle each side with nutritional yeast, salt, and pepper.
-Place tofu in pan with hot oil and pan fry on each side for about 4-5 minutes, until browned.
+Place tofu in a pan with hot oil and pan-fry on each side for about 4-5 minutes, until browned.
 Remove from heat.

-Slice english muffin in half and toast.
+Slice the English muffin in half and toast.
 Top each muffin with a small amount of mixed greens and one tomato slice each.
 Place pan-fried tofu atop each tomato and smother with Hollandaise Sauce.
 Finish with sliced avocado and serve immediately.